 Roasting the Butternut Squash

 - Cook pasta according to package instructions.
 SUBTRACT 3 minutes from the recommended boiling time.
-This will prevent the pasta from becoming mushy later.

 - Preheat the oven to 400°.
 Line a large baking sheet with aluminum foil.